brunnolou/streaming-room/windows/README.md

    Password: root
    ```

-   Open a different browser or an incognito window and login as:
+   Open a different browser or an incognito window and log in as:

    ```
-   Name: My name
+   Name: [Anything]
    Password: room1
    ```

 6. ## Start the stream

-   Using the software of you choice stream `RTMP` to the Streaming Room with the
+   Using the software of your choice, stream the `RTMP` video to the Streaming
-   following settings:
+   Room with the following settings:

    ```
    URL: rtmp://localhost/live
    KEY: live
    ```

-   Depending on the computer you may need to wait ~1min until the client windows automatically start the video.
+   Depending on the computer you may need to wait ~1min until the client windows
+   automatically start the video.

    > Recommended: **[OBS](https://obsproject.com/)**
    >